QAMO: Quality-aware Multi-centroid One-class Learning For Speech Deepfake Detection: Abstract

 \section{Abstract}

-Recent work shows that one-class learning can detect unseen deepfake attacks by modeling a compact distribution of bona fide speech around a single centroid.
-However, the single-centroid assumption can oversimplify the bona fide speech representation and overlook useful cues, such as speech quality, which reflects the naturalness of the speech.
-Speech quality can be easily obtained using existing speech quality assessment models that estimate it through Mean Opinion Score.
+Recent work shows that one-class learning (OCL) can detect unseen deepfake by modeling a compact distribution of bona fide speech around a single centroid.
+However, OCL can oversimplify the bona fide class distribution and ignore useful cues, such as speech quality, which reflects the naturalness of the speech.
+Speech quality can be easily estimated via the Mean Opinion Score using assessment models.
 In this paper, we propose QAMO: Quality-Aware Multi-Centroid One-Class Learning for speech deepfake detection.
-QAMO extends conventional one-class learning by introducing multiple quality-aware centroids.
-In QAMO, each centroid is optimized to represent a distinct speech quality subspaces, enabling better modeling of intra-class variability in bona fide speech.
-In addition, QAMO supports a multi-centroid ensemble scoring strategy, which improves decision thresholding and reduces the need for quality labels during inference.
-With two centroids to represent high- and low-quality speech, our proposed QAMO achieves an equal error rate of 5.09\% in In-the-Wild dataset, outperforming previous one-class and quality-aware systems\footnote{Code and models are available at \href{https://github.com/ductuantruong/QAMO}{github.com/ductuantruong/QAMO}}.
+QAMO improves OCL by introducing multiple quality-aware centroids.
+Each centroid is optimized to represent distinct speech quality subspaces to better capture the intra-class variability of bona fide speech.
+In addition, QAMO supports a multi-centroid ensemble scoring strategy that improves decision threshold and removes the need for quality labels at inference.
+QAMO achieves a 5.21\% equal error rate in the In-the-Wild dataset, outperforming prior OCL and quality-aware systems\footnote{Code is available at \href{https://github.com/ductuantruong/QAMO}{github.com/ductuantruong/QAMO}}.